mrmckeb/typescript-plugin-css-modules/README.md

 This allows an editor like Visual Studio Code to go to a classname's definition (file and line).

-This is experimental, and only works with Sass (for now) and may not always work as expected.
+This is experimental, and may not always work as expected.
+It currently supports CSS/PostCSS, Less, and Sass.
+Please raise an issue if you find something isn't working.

 #### `postcssOptions`